dschonholtz/Neuralink/README.md

 ![EDF Histogram](Images/EdfHistogram.png)

-The naive interpretation of this suggests at least for the EDG scalp EEG dataset, the values are not strongly correlated, and to know if we could further compress data with correlation between neighboring signals, we would have to look directly at the full neuralink data, but it doesn't not look particularly promising given these preliminary results.
+The naive interpretation of this suggests, at least for the scalp EEG dataset, the values are not strongly correlated, and to know if we could further compress data with correlation between neighboring signals, we would have to look directly at the full neuralink dataset which has not been provided, but it does not look particularly promising given these preliminary results from the EDF dataset.

 # This problem doesn't seem tractable.
 How do we solve it anyway?

 So far, we have learned a lot, but haven't made much headway.
 How could we make progress?
+There are two options I can think of with neural networks.

+1. Do the compression and to accept some loss with an auto encoder esque architecture.
+2. Do next signal prediction with a neural network and do error correction on chip before sending the result.
+Use the same neural network on the receiver to reproduce the values.

-Well, the obvious answer would be to use a neural network to do the compression and to accept some loss.
-The neuralink team probably doesn't want to do this, because they do not want to build a compression algorithm that drops data that their ML team might pick up on, but the ML team is likely compressing this data in their model anyway for specific tasks.
+The neuralink team probably doesn't want to do option 1 because they do not want to build a compression algorithm that drops data that their ML team might otherwise be able to use, but the ML team is likely compressing this data in their model anyway for specific tasks.
+So perhaps there is a world where you build an auto encoder and the ML team trains all of their models on top of that directly and everything is ok.

-On top of this, in academia, this exact problem, transmission being too expensive is the exact reason the lab I have worked in does the ML in chip in your head rather than attempting to transmit the data to an external source.
-The problem is, since neuralink want to eventually do arbitrary data processing with this data, you need to be able to transmit it all somewhere else.
-This has other problems like the data often needs to be trained per person, it is hard to do transfer learning well between patients, but it still at least appears to be possible.
+On top of this, in academia, this exact problem, transmission being too expensive, is the exact reason the lab I have worked in does the ML in chip in a patient's head rather than attempting to transmit the data to an external source.
+The problem is, since neuralink presumably wants to do arbitrary data processing with this data, you need to be able to transmit it all somewhere else.
+Training a model to do compression or arbitrary other tasks in the patients skull has other problems too.
+The data often needs to be trained per person, it is hard to do transfer learning well between patients, but it still at least appears to be possible.

 The solution most likely looks like an auto encoder network as pictured below.